 This course places particular emphasis on the study of national income and price determination and also develops students' familiarity with economic performance measures, economics growth and international economics.
 AP Macroeconomics includes topics generally covered in college courses.
 Extra time is required on the part of the AP students for class preparation, outside reading, sophisticated writing assignments and completion of projects or labs with complex problem solving.
 AP courses provide students with a learning experience equivalent to that obtained in most college introductory courses and will reflect the level of rigor and challenge that such a course would provide.
 A College Board approved syllabus is used for this course.
 All students will be expected to take the AP Macroeconomics exam in May.
 2 semesters (1 credit).
+Grade 9 or 10

-US History 1 DUAL CREDIT TWU 1013 HHS S4052A TCC 1301 BHS/RHS S4053A
+US History 1 DUAL CREDIT TWU 1013 TCC 1301 HHS S4052A BHS/RHS S4053A